-Mike Denver is a prolific country music star who was born in Portumna in County Galway, Ireland.
-Today, his fans affectionately call him “the Galway Boy.”
+Prolific country music star Mike Denver was born in Portumna in County Galway, Ireland.
 Denver got his big break when he was 16 years old, signing on with Willie Carty Entertainment.

 5. Derek Ryan

-Derek Ryan hails from Garryhill, County Carlow.
-A natural-born musician, Ryan competed in regional and national music competitions all across Ireland as a child.
+Hailing from Garryhill, County Carlow, we have Derek Ryan, a natural-born musician.
+He competed in regional and national music competitions all across Ireland as a child.
 Just shy of 18 years old, Ryan signed on with an agent and joined the Celtic boy band D-Side.

 After his time with D-Side came to a natural conclusion, Ryan began experimenting with country music.
-Ge found a musical home in the genre and has since enjoyed multiple number one albums in Ireland.
+He found a musical home in the genre and has since enjoyed multiple #1 albums in Ireland.

 Ryan has won the Entertainer of the Year, Album of the Year, and Best Live Performer awards.
 The Irish Country Music Awards have also recognized him for his original songwriting.
 In addition, Ryan has recorded and performed in the United States.

-Margo, born Margaret Catherine O’Donnell in County Donegal, grew up hopping between Donegal and Owey Island in Scotland.
-O’Donnell sang in church choirs as a young girl and joined an Irish showband in the mid-1960s.
+Born Margaret Catherine O’Donnell in County Donegal, Margo grew up hopping between Donegal and Owey Island in Scotland.
+She sang in church choirs as a young girl and joined an Irish showband in the mid-1960s.